 Today, the section of line between North Java and Arcade is still operated by the Arcade and Attica Railroad.
 The rest of the original Tonawanda Valley and Cuba Railroad right-of-way is abandoned.

 Thanks to J.D.
-Gallaway for contributing information about this route.
+Gallaway for contributing information.